 Alternative Name(s): Jacks

 Knucklebones, or Jacks, is an ancient game, dating back to prehistoric times.
 The first jacks were natural materials - animal bones, stones, seeds and shells.
 Sheep's knucklebones were the most common type of jacks in Australia during the first half of this century, and children would colour them by boiling them in water with ink or dye.
 During the 1950s, mass-produced plastic knucklebones became available.
+These objects are examples of the very earliest type of mass-produced plastic replica knucklebones used by Australian children to play the game of Jacks.
+The size, shape and weight of real sheeps' knucklebones were replicated, in contrast to later versions which are much smaller and lighter.

 Cultural Gifts Donation from Dr June Factor, 18 May 1999